 How to Choose Between Piston Seals & Rod Seals?

-📌 Seal Location – Use piston seals inside the cylinder, and rod seals at the cylinder head.
+📌 Location – Piston seals go inside the cylinder, rod seals go on the rod exit

 Where to Buy High-Quality Piston & Rod Seals?